-Have you ever bought matcha powder to brew at home only to find it so bitter you squint your eyes?
-Or used an expensive grade for baking cakes, only to have the aroma completely fade?
-These problems disappear once you understand matcha grading.
-Although matcha looks uniformly green worldwide, its character and purpose vary greatly.
-Currently, there is no fixed legal standard, but within the green tea industry, grades are classified by harvest time and leaf quality.
+Have you ever bought matcha to brew at home but found it so bitter it made your eyes squint?
+Or maybe you've used an expensive grade in baking, only to lose its aroma entirely?
+These problems vanish once you understand matcha's grading system.
+Matcha isn't uniform worldwide—though its green color is consistent, its character and purpose vary greatly.
+While no fixed legal standards exist, the green tea community grades matcha based on harvest timing and leaf quality.
 Thairath Online invites you to decode the three main grades every green tea lover should know, to make every sip worthwhile.

 Ceremonial Grade

 Ceremonial Grade is the highest and most expensive grade, made from the first tender tea buds of the harvest.
-It is slowly stone-ground with granite mills to preserve quality, resulting in a bright, vivid green color.
+It is slowly stone-ground with granite mills to preserve quality, typically showcasing a bright, vivid green color.

-Its taste is soft and smooth, with a high umami richness reminiscent of seaweed or broth, and virtually no bitterness.
-This grade is best brewed plain with hot water (Usucha), as in traditional tea ceremonies, to fully enjoy its authentic flavor.
+The flavor of Ceremonial Grade is smooth and delicate, rich in umami, with a mellow taste reminiscent of seaweed or broth, and almost no bitterness.
+This grade is best brewed pure with hot water (Usucha) as in traditional tea ceremonies, to savor its true flavor.

-It should not be mixed with milk, sugar, or used in baking because its delicate taste would be completely overshadowed, making it a waste.
+It should not be mixed with milk, sugar, or used in baking, as its subtle flavors would be completely masked, wasting its value.

 Premium Grade

 This grade is just below Ceremonial, offering a balanced profile.
-It often combines leaves from the first and second harvests to achieve a stronger flavor.
-The color is still beautiful green but slightly less bright than Ceremonial.
+It usually combines leaves from the first and second harvests to achieve a stronger flavor, maintaining a beautiful green hue, though slightly less bright than ceremonial grade.

 Culinary Grade

-Culinary Grade does not necessarily mean the lowest quality.
-It is made from fully mature tea leaves, resulting in a heavier body and often a dull or slightly yellowish green color rather than a bright green.
-The taste is distinctly bitter and astringent with a strong tea aroma.
+Culinary Grade does not necessarily mean the lowest or poor quality.
+It is made from fully mature tea leaves, resulting in a heavier body.
+The color tends to be dull green or slightly yellowish rather than bright green.
+The taste is distinctly bitter and astringent, with a strong tea aroma.

-This grade is perfect for baking—cakes, cookies, brownies, ice cream—or cooking, because its intense bitterness and flavor hold up well to heat and are not lost when combined with flour, butter, milk, and sugar.
+This grade is ideal for baking, such as cakes, cookies, brownies, ice cream, or for cooking, because its intense bitterness and aroma remain intact even when exposed to heat or masked by flour, butter, milk, and sugar.

-It is not recommended to brew Culinary Grade with water alone, as its strong bitterness and astringency may spoil the drinking experience or cause stomach discomfort.
+It is not recommended to brew Culinary Grade with plain water, as its strong bitterness and astringency can spoil the experience or cause discomfort.